 - Eligibility: Students must be enrolled full-time at an accredited degree-granting institution and spend at least one summer taking classes or interning in a field relevant to their degrees.
 Students must be at least 18 years old but younger than 34 at the time of commissioning.
 Additionally, students must maintain a cumulative GPA of at least 3.0 and score at least 25 on the verbal and quantitative portions of the Air Force Officer Qualifying Test.

-Airmen who are hoping to continue education and training in a medical field (physicians, nurses, and dentists) can learn more about educational opportunities here.
-Airmen who are hoping to return to graduate school for engineering and management or cyberspace research can learn more here.
+Airmen who are hoping to continue education and training in a medical field (physicians, nurses, and dentists), law, or ministry can learn more about educational opportunities here.
+Airmen who are hoping to return to graduate school for engineering, management, or cyberspace research can learn more here.